technonyte00/lyricsplus/README.md

 The primary API endpoints are defined in `src/routes/index.js`.
 Some of the key endpoints include:

-*   `GET /v1/lyrics/get`: Fetches lyrics for a song.
+*   `GET /v1/lyrics/get`: Fetches lyrics for a song in legacy format.
-*   `GET /v2/lyrics/get`: Fetches lyrics in a different format.
+*   `GET /v2/lyrics/get`: Fetches lyrics in a newer and compact format.
 *   `GET /v1/ttml/get`: Fetches lyrics in TTML format.
 *   `GET /v1/metadata/get`: Fetches song metadata.
 *   `POST /v1/lyricsplus/submit`: Allows users to submit lyrics.